MarketAlly/TouchEffect.Maui/README.md

 **Windows**: Hover only works with mouse/pen, not touch input

-## Migration from Xamarin

-If migrating from Xamarin.Forms TouchEffect:

-1. Update namespace: `Xamarin.CommunityToolkit` → `MarketAlly.TouchEffect.Maui`
-2. Update package reference to `MarketAlly.TouchEffect.Maui`
-3. Add `.UseMauiTouchEffect()` in MauiProgram.cs
-4. Properties and behavior remain the same

 ## Contributing

 We welcome contributions!
 Please see our [Contributing Guide](CONTRIBUTING.md) for details.